 Fusion 360 is used professionally throughout the industry and it’s easy to see why even if you ignore its technical capabilities.

-Being able to have multiple people collaborating on a single project saved to a central database in the clouds is something that seems like it would be a common feature but it isn’t.
+Being able to have multiple people collaborating on a single project saved to a central database in the cloud is something that seems like it would be a common feature but it isn’t.

 The best, and worst, part about Fusion 360 is how you get access to the program.
 There are multiple versions available depending on your needs including a free but limited version just for your small projects if you’re just getting into 3D printing.